 As regards, next, the powers of the national authorities in the context of the application of that legislation, the Court ruled that the directives concerned must be interpreted as meaning that they preclude an entity such as a local entity not being a national regulatory authority within the meaning of Directive 2002/20 from intervening directly in retail tariffs in respect of the supply of a basic package of radio and television programmes via cable.
-Nor, having regard to the principle of sincere cooperation, can such an entity rely, as against a supplier of basic packages of radio and television programmes via cable, on a clause stipulated in an agreement concluded prior to the adoption of the new regulatory framework which restricts that supplier's freedom to set tariffs.
+Nor, having regard to the principle of sincere cooperation, can such an entity rely, as against a supplier of basic packages of radio and television programmes to the adoption of the new regulatory framework which restricts that supplier's freedom to set tariffs.

-In addition, Directive 2010/13, on audiovisual media, 91 formed the subject-matter of two important judgments of the Court.
+In addition, Directive 2010/13, on audiovisual media, (91) formed the subject matter of two important judgments of the Court.

 In the first place, in Case C-283/11 Sky Österreich (judgment of 22 January 2013), the Court was required to determine the validity of Article 15(6) of Directive 2010/13 in the light of the right to private property and the freedom to conduct a business.
-Under that provision of the directive, the rightholder is required to authorise any other broadcaster established in the European Union to make short news reports, without being able to seek compensation exceeding the additional costs directly incurred in providing access to the signal.
+Under that provision of the directive, the right-holder is required to authorise any other broadcaster established in the European Union to make short news reports, without being able to seek compensation exceeding the additional costs directly incurred in providing access to the signal.